These are fees received from an affiliated network or network services for the right to broadcast the network's programs.

 Primary role is used to categorise persons into mutually exclusive occupation categories.
 The primary role is the category that best reflects each persons role in the business.
 For employees who perform multiple roles within a business, the primary role is the category that best describes the role/activity which they spent the most time undertaking during the last pay period in June 2022.

 Films that are shorter than 60 minutes in length, excluding documentaries (include in Documentaries) and telemovies (include in Television programs).
 Note that this item includes short features, defined as 45-55 minutes in length.

 Short, episodic content of around 3-15 minutes created for online consumption and forming part of a web series.

 Situation and sketch comedy

 A subcategory of drama (see Drama for more information).
 Includes both situation comedy programs and programs comprised entirely of sketches that are short self-contained stories.
-Excludes stand-up comedy programs (include in Light entertainment and variety).
+Excludes stand-up comedy programs (include in Light entertainment).
 Also excludes comedy sketches featured incidentally in other types of program.

 The process of arranging a film's soundtrack to decide its final order and content.

 Special Purpose Vehicle (SPV)